-In addition, OIA supports NTIA’s role as the executive branch expert on issues relating to the Internet’s domain name system (DNS) and its security, a critical aspect of the Internet infrastructure.
-In this regard, OIA represents the U.S. government in its interactions with the Internet Corporation for Assigned Names and Numbers (ICANN), the not-for-profit corporation that coordinates the DNS, and oversees a series of legal agreements related to the creation of the global Internet address book as well as the management of the .US and .EDU top level domain names.
+In addition, OIA sustains NTIA’s role as the executive branch expert on issues relating to the Internet’s domain name system (DNS), a critical aspect of Internet infrastructure.
+In this regard, OIA represents the U.S. government in its interactions with the Internet Corporation for Assigned Names and Numbers (ICANN), the not-for-profit corporation that coordinates the technical management of the DNS.
+OIA leads the interagency process to prepare for meetings of ICANN’s Governmental Advisory Committee (GAC) and ensures that the GAC maintains its appropriate role as an advisory body within the broad ICANN community.
+OIA also oversees the management of the .US and .EDU Top Level Domains.

 Office of International Affairs